Astronomical Dating and the Internal Chronology of the Pentateuch: Introduction

 Approximate alignments of the Sun and the Moon on the same calendar day follow the 19-year Metonic cycle.
 The cycle was presumably well known to the author of the Pentateuch, as the nineteenth verse in Genesis 1 is the conclusion of the fourth day, in which the Sun and the Moon are created.
-Also worth of mention, in the light of our proposed identification of the Sun and the Moon as the glory and the hand of God, respectively, is the opening of Psalm 19: ``The heavens declare the glory of God; the skies proclaim the work of his hands''.
+Also worth of mention, in the light of our proposed identification of the Sun and the Moon as the glory and the hand of God, respectively, is the opening of Psalm 19: ``The heavens declare the glory of God; the skies proclaim the work of his hands''.\footnote{On the astronomical interpretation of Psalm 19 see A. Lenzi, "The Metonic Cycle, Number Symbolism, and the Placement of Psalms 19 and 119 in the MT Psalter", JSOT 24.4, 2010.}

 The analysis will proceed as follows.
 Taking Noah's Flood as the starting point, and proceeding until the death of Moses, we shall identify a sequence of passages in the text, and demonstrate that each passage can be associated to a specific solar eclipse, in such a way that: (i) all solar eclipses at the Northern equinox in the reconstructed timelines of the narratives are accounted for; (ii) all occurrences of the words ``appeared'' and ``covenant'' in the corresponding portions of the text are accounted for.
-Next, we shall turn to the genealogies of the pre-flood patriarchs, which unlike those of their post-flood counterparts widely differ across manuscripts.
-For each of the three main extant manuscript families (Masoretic, Septuagint and Samaritan) we test the hypotesis that the corresponding chronologies are independent of eclipse events.
-As we shall see, using a simple binomial model, while for the Masoretic and Septuagint chronologies independence cannot be rejected at any interesting significance level, the chance that the dates in the Samaritan chronology were set independently of eclipse events turns out to be lower than 1 in 10,000.

-The origins of Western astronomy can be traced to Mesopotamia [2].
-In the earliest Babylonian star catalogues, dating from about 1200 BCE, many star names appear in Sumerian, suggesting a continuity reaching into the Early Bronze Age.
+Next, we shall turn to the genealogies of the pre-flood patriarchs: for each of the three main extant manuscript families (Masoretic, Septuagint and Samaritan), we test the hypotesis that the corresponding chronologies are independent of eclipse events.
+As we shall see, using a simple binomial model, while for the Masoretic and Septuagint chronologies independence cannot be rejected at any interesting significance level, the hypothesis that the dates in the reconstructed Samaritan chronology were set independently of eclipse events is rejected at the 0.04\% significance level.

 For convenience, we shall sometimes express dates in astronomical notation.
-In such notation the year -1000 corresponds to 1001 BCE, reflecting the fact that there is no year 0 in the Gregorian calendar.
-We use Stellarium 0.10.4 (available as a free download at www.stellarium.org) to reconstruct the position of the celestial bodies at specific times and places.
+In such notation the year -1000 corresponds to 1001 BCE, reflecting the fact that there is no year 0 in the Gregorian calendar; furthermore, all dates before October 15, 1582 are conventionally expressed as Julian.
+We use Stellarium 0.10.6 (available as a free download at www.stellarium.org) to reconstruct the position of the celestial bodies at specific times and places.